 If you started out with shared hosting for your business, you will eventually grow out if it and switch to VPS hosting.
 The question is when will the benefits of a VPS actually help your business.
 After all, there’s no need to make the jump right away since a VPS service will end up costing a lot more than your standard hosting plan.
+There are plenty of options in the market.
+That is why you need to be aware of your needs since you will find a different range of pricing options that differ if you look for windows server VPS or Linux.
 Here are signs that you need to make the change to VPS.

 1. Your Website’s Traffic Has Multiplied